Introduction to the Warrior class in MUME

 Darkened Orkish Axe(+15 ob, -5 pb)- slightly slower than mda, but does more damage, and in my opinion is the better weapon.
 It can only be looted by darkies from a tree in fanghorn.
 It is in the middle of the forest and all north.
 Darkies beware when entering this forest.

 Some Comments and Warnings- Something to be aware of always is your movement points.
 When I have died to other players, often it has been because I went moveless.
 As a matter of course, people will attack your mount to get you on foot.
 If you cant find another quickly, and you are not careful, you could run out of moves because of the 120+ lbs of eq you are wearing.
 If you are being chased and do not want to fight and are mountless, I would consider removing and hiding my metal equipment and trying to run for it.
 You will make it alot further if you are not carrying a bunch of eq.
 You should be aware of friendly mobs around, as well as where the nearest horses/wargs are.
 Be careful with casters.
-You may feel that you have enough hps to survive a spell, but most of them can store 2 fireballs or 4 quakes and some of them can store more.
+You may feel that you have enough hps to survive a spell, but all of them can store 2 fireballs or 4 quakes and some of them can store more.
 If you are bashed or unable to flee, that amount of damage could be anywhere from 150 to 200 hps or so.
 Never count a magic user out of the battle even if they are bad or awful, your life can be over very quickly even if you are only hurt/wounded.
 Just be cautious.